 What is a class action?

-A class action is a legal procedure in which one person brings a lawsuit on behalf of a group (the class) of people who have similar claims.
-The goal is to get justice for members of the class, without them having to spend time, money and effort individually.
+A class action is a legal procedure in which one person brings a lawsuit on behalf of a group of people (the class) who have similar claims.
+The goal is to get justice for members of the class without each of them having to spend time, money and effort individually.

 What’s the point of class actions?